 If we are wise enough to preserve the Union we may for ages enjoy an advantage similar to that of an insulated situation.
 Europe is at a great distance from us.
 Her colonies in our vicinity will be likely to continue too much disproportioned in strength to be able to give us any dangerous annoyance.
 Extensive military establishments cannot, in this position, be necessary to our security.
 But if we should be disunited, and the integral parts should either remain separated, or, which is most probable, should be thrown together into two or three confederacies, we should be, in a short course of time, in the predicament of the continental powers of Europe —our liberties would be a prey to the means of defending ourselves against the ambition and jealousy of each other.

 This is an idea not superficial or futile, but solid and weighty.
 It deserves the most serious and mature consideration of every prudent and honest man of whatever party.
 If such men will make a firm and solemn pause, and meditate dispassionately on the importance of this interesting idea; if they will contemplate it in all its attitudes, and trace it to all its consequences, they will not hesitate to part with trivial objections to a Constitution, the rejection of which would in all probability put a final period to the Union.
 The airy phantoms that flit before the distempered imaginations of some of its adversaries would quickly give place to the more substantial forms of dangers, real, certain, and formidable.

 Publius.
 [Alexander Hamilton]

-First published in the Saturday, October 27th, 1787 issue of the Independent Journal.
+First appeared in the Tuesday, November 20, 1787 issue of the New York Packet.